- Rebecca Tomasis

 For example, a professional in renewable energy might feature the text, “Building a sustainable future,” alongside an image of a lush green field and wind turbines.
 This can create a sense of alignment with like-minded individuals and businesses.

-06. Highlight special offers to attract attention
+06. Highlight special to draw interest

 For entrepreneurs and small business owners, your LinkedIn banner can double as a mini-advertisement for your services.
 Highlight any special promotions, free consultations or exclusive deals directly in your banner.